 When sending you are emailing deep discount re-activation offers to specific individuals, you want to make sure that those offers do not go viral and get into the hands of an unlimited number of people you did not send it to.
 Similarly, you might decide to offer a high value “Welcome” offer to people joining your marketing program.
 You want to make sure that only those people who joined the program are actually able to receive/use the coupons.
 If you are using single use coupons and someone posts their coupon to a web site, then they have essentially given their coupon to the first person who brings it to the store, but their coupon cannot be shared/used by many individuals.

-When your company begins to execute personalized marketing campaigns, it becomes critical to have the ability to deliver single use offers so that you are able to ensure that the special offer that you give to customer A is not generally available to all of your customers.
-It is difficult to deliver personalized offers and track their effectiveness if “anyone” can access the offer.
-This leads into the next use for single-use offers:
+When your company begins to execute personalized offers, it becomes critical to have the ability to deliver single use offers so that you are able to ensure that the special offer that you give to customer A is not generally available to all of your customers.
+It is difficult to track the effectiveness of personalized offers if “anyone” can access the offer.
+This leads into the next use for single-use coupons:

 Providing perfect attribution for marketing programs: